-Make this DIY Coat Rack with an assortment of knobs and wood slats.
-Hang your hats and coats in-style.
-The perfect addition to your entry.
+Make this DIY Coat Rack with an assortment of knobs on wood slats.
+Hang your hats and coats in-style on this easy DIY craft tutorial idea.

 This has been one of those simple projects that we have been working on for a year.
 Yup, one full year.

-The first step was getting out all of the knobs and laying them out how I thought I would like them arranged.
+The first step was getting out all of the knobs and laying them out and arranging them.
 We wanted to know how big of a piece of wood to buy.

 We decided that we wanted it to be about 40 x 8 1/2 inches.
 The longest screw backing to the knobs was 1 3/8 so we knew that we would have to account for that as well.